FlowFuse/website/peopleops/compensation.md

 Salary can be increased twice a year.
 In September, a performance adjustment is done.
 Performance review is based on values, and meeting role expectations.

-Each December compensation is adjusted for each employee with the company for over 6 months.
-Inflation is set to the year average for the country the employee lives in.
+Each January compensation is adjusted for each employee with the company for over 6 months.
+Inflation is set to the value for the preceding calendar year as reported by a international authority (IMF) or else by a recognised national statistics authority.

 ## Equity